Acting for environmental sobriety

 Combating urban sprawl and the artificialisation of soil and protecting biodiversity, including in the city, are big issues for local communities.

 The Group strives to reduce the impact of its activities on soil as much as possible.
-For several years, we have sought to “build the city on the city”, by developing expertise in renovation and restructuring, by anticipating the future needs of users by creating flexible or modular buildings and by deartificalising certain soils by creating open-ground green spaces at the heart of the projects.
+For several years, we have sought to “build the city on the city”, by developing expertise in renovation and restructuring, by anticipating the future needs of users by creating flexible or modular buildings and by deartificialising certain soils by creating open-ground green spaces at the heart of the projects.

 Another priority for Altarea: protecting and restoring biodiversity.